MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 Calculate ports per instance as: `Number of frontend IPs * 64K / Maximum number of backend instances`

 There are other options such as deploying a NAT Gateway resource attached to the subnet.
 Another way is to use Azure Firewall or another NVA with a custom UDR as the next hop through the firewall.
-Those options are described in [Alternatives](#alternatives).
+That option is shown in [Virtual machine baseline architecture in an Azure landing zone](./vm-baseline-landing-zone.yml).

 ##### DNS resolution